HammyPig/blog/source/posts/bond-allocation/bond-allocation.md

 # Bond Allocation

 It is commonly preached that bonds are essential to a sustainable portfolio.
+But how true really is this statement?
+After all, bonds are commonly known to sacrifice performance, so to have a portfolio with the lowest amount necessary is optimal.

-To explore how true this statement is, we will compare 5 different stock/bond allocations; a control 100% stock allocation, along with the 4 different allocations based approximately on the Vanguard ready-made portfolios.[^passiveinvestingaustralia]
+To explore the effects of bonds, we will compare 5 different stock/bond allocations; a control 100% stock allocation, along with the 4 different allocations based approximately on the Vanguard ready-made portfolios.[^passiveinvestingaustralia]

 [^passiveinvestingaustralia]: https://passiveinvestingaustralia.com/vdhg-or-roll-your-own/